Sharing local sites

 ~/Sites/api.my-site/ expose

-If you are using the Expose network on the free plan, you get a random subdomain on every connect.
-You can upgrade to Expose Pro and use custom subdomains as if you'd host your own server.
+If you are using the Expose network on the free plan, you get a random subdomain on every connect but you can upgrade to Expose Pro or Expose for Teams and use custom subdomains as if you'd host your own server.

 Sharing a local site explicitly